lindenb/jvarkit/docs/WGSCoveragePlotter.md

       How to we bin the coverage under one pixel.
       Default: median
       Possible Values: [median, average, min, max]
+    --points
+      Plot the coverage using points instead of areas.
+      Default: false
   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary